OttPeterR/addon-babybuddy/README.md

 This repo just takes the code from baby buddy and puts it in addon form.

+## Accessing Baby Buddy
+Currently ingress does not work and will show an error.
+(This will be fixed at some point.)
+Access BB by setting a port in the addon's configuration page through Home Assistant.
+Then go to `http://your-home-assistant.local:PORT`.

 ## Installation (basic)
 Add this addon-repo to your home assistant by going to to **Settings** -> **Add-ons** -> **Add-on Store** and add this URL as an additional repository:
 ```txt